pinktownscavenger/ocr-using-pytesseract/README.md

 2. pip install -r requirements.txt

 ### Usage
-Replace 'test.png' with file location of image you want to perform OCR on.
+Replace 'test.png' with the file location of the image you want to perform OCR on.
         image = cv2.imread('test.png', 0)

-Being transalated from 'English' to 'French', change accordingly.
+Being translated from 'English' to 'French', change accordingly.
         result = translator.translate(text, 'French', 'English')

 ### License